How to split PDFs using Java

 }

-In the code above, you’re importing all the packages required to run the code and creating a class called processor.
-In the main function, you’re first creating the request body for the API call that contains all the instructions for splitting the PDF.
-Then, you’re calling the API to process the instructions.
+In the code above, you import all the packages required to run the code and create a class called processor.
+In the main function, you first create the request body for the API call that contains all the instructions for splitting the PDF.
+Then you call the API to process the instructions.

-Finally, you’re calling the executeRequest function and passing both form data variables: firstHalfRequest and secondHalfRequest.
-The response of the API is then stored in the processed_documents folder.
+Finally, you call the executeRequest function and pass both form data variables: firstHalfRequest and secondHalfRequest.
+The API response is stored in the processed_documents folder.

 Output